Migracode-Barcelona/old-syllabus-contents/js-core-3/week-11/lesson.md

 - Integration testing
 - Functional, End to End testing and User Acceptance Testing (UAT)

 [This answer from Stack OverFlow](https://stackoverflow.com/a/4904533) has a good explanation of types of testing.
-The defintions for Functional, e2e and UAT are often mean different things in different teams, the responisibility for them also falls on different individuals depending on the team.

 *Unit testing* though is always the responsibility of the Developer, and it is a very important skill for any professional developer to be able to write tests, and also write code that is testable.